 Monty’s Maggot have delighted dancers at festivals, ceilidh series and parties around the country.
-The major festivals and series we've played at include Sidmouth, Shrewsbury, Bromyard, Broadstairs, FolkEast, Wallingford Bunkfest, White Horse, Haddenham, Unicorn, oxfolk, Great Western, Meltdown and Knees Up Cecil Sharp.
+The major festivals and series we've played at include Sidmouth, Shrewsbury, Bromyard, Broadstairs, FolkEast, Wallingford Bunkfest, White Horse, Upton on Severn, Haddenham, Unicorn, Oxfolk, bath, Great Western, Meltdown and Knees Up Cecil Sharp.

-Monty’s Maggot brings together some of the best known players on the English dance music scene (from The Old Swan Band, Grand Union and Random) with some younger faces.
-Monty's Maggot features the driving fiddles of Flos Headford and Taz Tarry, Keith Holloway on guitar, Jeremy Tozer on melodeon, and Theresa Jones, Vicky Benjamin and Heather White on tenor and baritone saxes to underpin it all and round out the sound.
+Monty’s Maggot brings together some of the best known players on the English dance music scene with some newer faces.
+Monty's Maggot features the fiddles of Flos Headford and Taz Tarry, Keith Holloway on guitar, Jeremy Tozer on melodeon, and Vicky Benjamin, Heather White and Rachel Williams on tenor and baritone saxes.

 No other band has this blend of fiddle frenzy, melodeon with bite and bounce, rhythmic guitar, and the reedy, gutsy sound of tenor and baritone saxes —a vibrant and full wall of sound!

 Captivating tunes are played with infectious rhythm, energy and lift which puts the beat just where you need it.
 This usually leads to spontaneous, involuntary and spirited dancing and toe-tapping!

 Here's a montage of video with Monty's Maggot and caller Will Hall at the Knees Up Cecil Sharp!, Cecil Sharp House, London, 19 June 2015.
 The sound was recorded by our sound engineer Sam Jones at a rehearsal in Bridport at The Woodman Inn before one of Monty Crook's ceilidhs.
 The video was shot and edited by Stuart Barton.